Create a Website Account - Manage notification subscriptions, save form progress and more.

 The goal of the RTCC is to use multiple forms of technology to curb crime in the city.
 Some of this technology includes the implementation of gunfire detection software, License Plate Readers and CCTV cameras.

-No. The Real Time Crime Center does not constantly monitor cameras.
+No. The RTCC does not constantly monitor cameras.
 Surveillance camera systems will be actively monitored on a case-by-case basis if needed or during an emergency event.

 Incidents reports are $1.00 per certified page Accidents reports are $1.00 per certified page Non-Certified Reports $0.15 per page and $0.20 for two-sided page.

 Accident/Incident reports are available 7 to 10 business days after the date of occurrence to persons involved.